OWASP/www-project-secure-coding-practices-quick-reference-guide/README.md

 # OWASP Foundation Homepage for the Secure Coding Practices Quick-reference Guide

-This repo is the source for the [OWASP SCP project web pages](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/)
+This repo is the source for the [OWASP SCP project web pages](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/).
+The content has been migrated from the original [OWASP wiki](https://owasp.slack.com/archives/D04EA2G7S1X/p1670322078706949) page.

 For any improvements to these pages please create an issue or open a pull request - we will make sure to respond quickly.